the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/newbro/guide.md

 ### DPS

 To get started in TDF all you need is to be able to **online ALL modules on your ship**, and have the **four armor compensation skills at level 2 for starter fits & 4+ for everything else**.
-The **basic skills** are the skills you should focus on when you start flying.
+The **starter skills** are the skills you should focus on when you start flying.
 As long as you still have skills at the starter level and are using a starter fit you will be placed in the starter squad, which is limited to 4 - 5 in fleet.
-Upgrading is highly encouraged.
+Upgrading is highly encouraged so you can get into fleet faster.

 ### LOGI

 To fly logi with TDF you will need **basic tier skills as a minimum**, you also need to be able to **fully online all modules on your ship**.
-Any red skills must be trained before you can fly with the exception of the logi4 onieros fit below:
+Any red starter skills must be trained before you can fly with the exception of the basic onieros fit below:

-- Exception: **TDF_ONI_HQ_BASIC** (Logistics Cruiser 4 allowed)
+- Exception: **TDF_ONI_HQ_BASIC** (Logistics Cruiser 4 skill allowed)

 Logi spots are limited in fleet to 5 or less usually so we recommend getting a DPS ship alongside your logi ship.
 More logi specific requirements and guidance can be found in the [Logi guide](/guide/logi).